 The construction of the World Shrine (also referred to as Suza) was completed in 1984, under the guidance of the second oshienushi, Keishu Okada, who succeeded to the missions of the founder, Kōtama Okada, including his mission to build Suza.
 Suza is a holy place of contact between the Creator and human beings and a base for bringing the Light to the world.
 (The shrine is currently undergoing major renovations until approximately 2025.)

 ■HOURS: 9:30 AM – 4:00 PM

 *The Second Shrine is closed to the public on days when there are private events.
 Please call in advance to confirm opening hours.

 ADDRESS: 2-596-1 Kamiokamoto-machi, Takayama City, Gifu Prefecture, Japan.

 CONTACT: Sukyo Mahikari Headquarters TEL (81) 577-34-7008

-Inaugurated in the foothills of Mount Kurai in 1992, Hikaru Shinden is the shrine for the founder and first oshienushi (spiritual head), Kōtama Okada, and Seishuden is the memorial monument for the second oshienushi, Keishu Okada.
-The design of the monuments is based on a shrine in Tikal, one of the major sites of Mayan civilization.
-The shrine is symbolic of a coming heaven-like civilization and an expression of gratitude and reverence toward the founder.
+Inaugurated in the foothills of Mount Kurai, Hikaru Shinden is the memorial monument for the founder and first oshienushi (spiritual head), Kōtama Okada, and Seishuden is the memorial monument for the second oshienushi, Keishu Okada.
+The design of the monuments is based on shrines in Tikal, one of the major sites of the Mayan civilization.
+The monuments are symbolic of a coming heaven-like civilization and an expression of gratitude and reverence toward the holy masters.

 A dynamic museum exhibiting the virtues of the founder